svn2github/ninjafirewall/trunk/readme.txt

 == Changelog ==

+= 3.2.5 =

+* Updated Anti-Malware signatures.
+* [WP+ Edition] Fixed a bug where notifications sent or displayed by NinjaFirewall were showing the load balancer IP when an alternative address was defined in the "Access Control > Source IP" section.
+* Blocked threats written to the firewall log will be hexencoded, to lower false positives from antivirus scanners.
+* Improved local privilege escalation protection.
+* Minor fixes and adjustments.

 = 3.2.4 =

 * Added a warning about the XMLRPC `system.multicall` option if the Jetpack plugin is installed.